Orion98MC/Trout/README.md

 Trout
 =====

 TROUT >>~O°> is a Tiny ROUTer in PHP.

 Use it to route HTTP requests to your PHP controller code.

-MOTIVATIONS:

-		I didn't find any "simple" routing script on the net.
-		I didn't want to learn yet an other framework to do so.
-		I didn't want a solution that enforces me to some specific conventions.
-		I didn't want a full fledged solution with views templating etc...
-		I wanted something simple and very light-weight
-		I wanted to do all the routings in a very-easy-to-re-read-later way (easier to maintain)

-Enters TROUT >>~O°>

 * No dependencies, no enforced conventions.

-It's not a framework!
+* It's not a framework!

 You put your views, your controllers etc ... where you want.
 You don't need to subclass any 'base' controller class to provide controller objects.

 * Very light-weight: Only 1 file to require, less than 200 lines of code.

-* Very few methods to learn:

-10 methods to know about
+* Very few methods to learn: 10 methods to know about

 	get(), put(), post(), delete(), any() 	# use these to declare custom routes resource() 								# use this method to declare a RESTful resource